These are indicative optional modules which may vary year-on-year.

 - Recognising the advantages and pitfalls of earned media including brand communities, viral marketing, and PR crises.

-Mergers & Acquisitions and Corporate Governance
+Mergers and Acquisitions and Corporate Governance

 Study the issues and questions that the financial community is concerned with around announcements of mergers and acquisitions.